Aadv1k/deimos/README.md

 - Thresholding
   - Global: "dumb" thresholding, given a sigma it will set all below it to white otherwise black
   - Otsu's Method: compute a threshold dynamically based on the image histogram and then convert
+- Feature extraction
+  - Harris corner detection: the implementation isn't good, I will be continuing to tweak it as learn more about it

 > **Note**
 > Almost all the functions of this library are arbitary and based on whatever came up on searching "image filtering algoritms"